SAP-samples/teched2023-XP185v/README.md

 ## Overview

 In this session attendees will learn about the security recommendation for BTP services and how to implement them.
 The [SAP BTP Security Recommendations](https://help.sap.com/docs/btp/sap-btp-security-recommendations-c8a9bb59fe624f0981efa0eff2497d7d/sap-btp-security-recommendations) are available in the SAP Help Portal in the sections for the SAP Business Technology Platform.
-It is a list with SAP recommendations for the configuration of SAP BTP services to help customers meet their compliance goals and secure their business.
+It is a list of SAP recommendations for the configuration of SAP BTP services to help customers meet their compliance goals and secure their business.

 ## Requirements

 The requirements to follow the exercises in this repository are active Trial Accounts for SAP BTP and for the SAP Cloud Identity Services.

 **First you have to get your SAP BTP Trial Account.
-Follow the instructions:**
+Follow these instructions:**
 [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html)

-**Second task is to activate your SAP Cloud Identity Services Trial.
+**Then activate your SAP Cloud Identity Services Trial.
 Follow the instructions in this blog:**
 [SAP Cloud Identity Services offered as Trial Version](https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/)

-💡You should have access to your mailbox, which you used while registering for your BTP trial account in order to activate your Cloud Identity Services trial account.
+💡You should have access to your mailbox, which you used while registering for your BTP trial account in order to activate your SAP Cloud Identity Services trial account.

-**Third task is to install on your mobile device a time-based authentication application (such as Google Authenticator or Microsoft Authenticator).**
+**Finally, install a time-based authentication application (such as Google Authenticator or Microsoft Authenticator) on your mobile device.**

 Now you are ready to start the exercises.